arommers/push_swap/README.md

 `pa`\
 `sa`

-These moves are realized by pointer manipulation in our linked lists.
+These moves are realized by pointer manipulation of our linked lists.

 ## Approach